-The exhaust systems on the F and G Series look the same but there are at least three variants on the exhaust and catalytic converters.
+The exhaust systems on the F and G Series are made in Italy by Lafranconi and look the same but there are at least three variants on the exhaust and catalytic converters.
 The basics of the variations are below.

 Two piece system, exhaust on the left, catalytic converter on the right.